edgeimpulse/aws_workshop/1_HardwareSetup/HardwareSetupRPi5.md

 Instructions: [Install Raspberry Pi Imager](https://www.raspberrypi.com/software/)

-Once installed and booted, your RPi5 device should be ready to install the Java runtime - a required component to run AWS IoT Greengrass "Classic".

 Please save off the IP address of your edge device along with login credentials to remote SSH into the edge device.
 You'll need these in the next steps.

+#### Additional Prerequisites

+First, lets open a shell into your RPi (using the Raspberry Pi OS default username of "pi" with password "raspberrypi" and having an IP address of 1.2.3.4):

+	ssh pi@1.2.3.4

+Once logged in via ssh, lets install the prerequisites that we need.
+Please run these commands to add some required dependencies:

+	sudo apt update
+	sudo apt install -y curl unzip
+	sudo apt install -y gcc g++ make build-essential nodejs sox gstreamer1.0-tools gstreamer1.0-plugins-good gstreamer1.0-plugins-base gstreamer1.0-plugins-base-apps

+Additionally, we need to install the prerequisites for AWS IoT Greengrass "classic":

+	sudo apt install -y default-jdk

-Additionally, please safe off these JSONs.
+Lastly, please safe off these JSONs.
 These will be used to customize our AWS Greengrass custom component based upon using an RPi5 device with or without a camera:

 #### Camera configuration